-Arc to Arcturus, spike to Spica and Jupiter | EarthSky.org
+Arc to Arcturus, spike to Spica | EarthSky.org

 Arcturus is a giant star with an estimated distance of 37 light-years.
 It’s special because it’s not moving with the general stream of stars, in the flat disk of the Milky Way galaxy.
 Instead, Arcturus is cutting perpendicularly through the galaxy’s disk at a tremendous rate of speed … some 100 miles (150 km) per second.
 Millions of years from now this star will be lost from the view of any future inhabitants of Earth, or at least those who are earthbound and looking with the eye alone.

-Now drive a spike or, as some say, speed on to Spica in the constellation Virgo … and, in 2017, to the planet Jupiter as well.
+Now drive a spike or, as some say, speed on to Spica in the constellation Virgo.

 Spica in the constellation Virgo looks like one star, but this single point of light is really a multiple star system – with two hot stars orbiting very close together – located an estimated distance of 262 light-years away from Earth.

-Jupiter is bright!
-You’ll have no trouble spotting it.
-But if you’re not sure, follow the arc to Arcturus – drive a spike to Spica – and look for Jupiter nearby.
-This weekend, the moon will be sweeping past Jupiter.
-Learn to identify it tonight, and enjoy the moon’s movement toward it in the coming days!

-Bottom line: Follow the arc to Arcturus, and drive a spike to Spica – and, in 2017, to Jupiter.
+Bottom line: Follow the arc to Arcturus, and drive a spike to Spica.

 Big and Little Dippers: Noticeable in northern sky